esl/MongooseIM/doc/modules/mod_mam.md

 * **mod_mam_odbc_prefs** - User archiving preferences saved in ODBC.
 Slow and not recommended, but might be used to simplify things and keep everything in ODBC.
 * **mod_mam_mnesia_prefs** - User archiving preferences saved in Mnesia and accessed without transactions.
 Recommended in most deployments, could be overloaded with lots of users updating their preferences at once.
 There's a small risk of inconsistent (in a rather harmless way) state of preferences table.
 Provides best performance.
+* **mod_mam_cassandra_prefs** - User archiving preferences saved in Cassandra.
+Slow and not recommended, but might be used to simplify things and keep everything in Cassandra.

 **Options:** (common for all three modules)